Portugal: A Crypto-Friendly Country for Digital Nomads

 - You’ve not been a tax resident in Portugal in the preceding five years, and

-- You have the right to be a Portuguese citizen via the Portugal Golden Visa program or by being an EEA/EU/Swiss citizen
+- You have the right to be a Portuguese resident via Portugal Golden Visa program or by being an EEA/EU/Swiss citizen

 The NHR allows exemption on most foreign-source incomes, incurs no wealth tax, and offers special treatment on most taxes.

 The NHR program doesn’t require you to stay in the country for the whole year.
 Staying in Portugal only for a minimum of 183 days will suffice.
 Also, non-habitual residents in Portugal are exempt from paying taxes on their foreign-sourced income in countries that have a double taxation agreement with Portugal.
 Interested in NHR?
-Check our ultimate guide and get more insights on NHR.
+Check our NHR ultimate guide and get more insights.

 If you’re already familiar with NHR and have questions, don’t hesitate to send us an email.
 We’ll be happy to introduce you to a tax lawyer…